 Two (2) threaded adapters and a closed end nut are required to properly install the FST into a banjo style connection.
-Refer to the adapter chart for a list of the banjo adapters included with the FST.
+Refer to the adapter chart on pages 6 and 7 for a list of the banjo adapters included with the FST.
 To install the banjo adapters: